As immigration arrests spike in Chicago, activists escalate tactics to fight back

 Activists and local leaders are also defiant, trying to deter agents, warn residents and keep attention on a man killed by an immigration officer last week.

 As U.S. Immigration and Customs Enforcement launched a new operation this month, the focus appeared to be on traffic stops in largely immigrant and Latino neighborhoods and suburbs.
-This week, activists say arrests of day laborers are also on the rise, echoing what immigration agents have done elsewhere.
+This week, activists say arrests of day laborers are on the rise, echoing enforcement trends elsewhere.

-Federal agents were spotted at roughly half a dozen Home Depot and Menards stores in the city and suburbs resulting in individual arrests, according to activists.
+Federal agents were spotted at roughly half a dozen Home Depot and Menards stores in the Chicago area, resulting in individual arrests, according to activists.

 “Our neighbors who build, paint, fix and beautify this city have been the target of these unwarranted attacks,” said Miguel Alvelo Rivera with the Latino Union, which advocates for day laborers.

-He spoke Thursday near a Home Depot in the heavily Latino and immigrant Brighton Park neighborhood where ICE agents were spotted a day earlier.
-The Chicago area has roughly 300 such workers, according to the Latino Union.
+He spoke Thursday near a Home Depot in the heavily Latino Brighton Park neighborhood where ICE agents were spotted a day earlier.

 In immigrant and activist circles, the arrests are commonly referred to as abductions because many agents wear masks, drive unmarked vehicles and don’t have insignia on their clothes.

-Giselle Maldonado, 23, said two of her uncles -- Gabriel Soto-Rivera, 40, and Eder Nicolas Jimenez Barrios, 37 -- were detained Monday by ICE on Chicago’s west side as they were driving to work as HVAC technicians.
-Her uncles have since told other family members that they believed they were being pulled over for a routine traffic stop.
+Giselle Maldonado, 23, said two of her uncles -- Gabriel Soto-Rivera, 40, and Eder Nicolas Jimenez Barrios, 37 -- were detained Monday by ICE in Chicago as they were driving to work as HVAC technicians.
+She found out through social media videos.

-Maldonado found out her uncles had been detained when her mother sent her videos of the encounter posted to TikTok.
-In the videos, an agent wearing a vest with the words “Police Federal Agent” can be seen speaking to someone in a vehicle.

 Maldonado said she immediately thought of Gabriel’s two young children.